Featured

 Key characteristics of OpenGL

-OpenGL functions in a client/server environment.
-In other words, the application programme that creates the visuals may operate on a different system from the one that displays the graphics.
-Any physical graphics device or frame buffer that is present on the workstation where the visuals are shown can be accessed by OpenGL’s server component.
+OpenGL operates in a client/server environment.
+That is to say, an application programme that generates the graphics may run on a different computer from the one running the graphics display.
+OpenGL server can access any physical graphics device or frame buffer present on the workstation where the graphics are displayed.

 What Are the Functions of OpenGL?